Rei0101/Projekt-baze-podataka_web-trgovina/README.md

 # Projekt-baze-podataka_web-trgovina

-This project features a database for a hardware and software web shop made using Microsoft SQL Server Management Studio.
+This project features a database for a hardware and software web shop made using Oracle DB and Neo4j.

-Modelling, SQL queries, inputs, entity attributes and the rest of the database as a whole have been described in great detail in the attached documentation (.docx file).
+This github contains performance comparison scripts for the 2 implemented DBs, exports and dumps as well as a .docx file which describes the databases themselves in great detail and their differences.